GarcoMandolfi/ASA_Project/README.md

 Single Agent: (OPTIONAL)
 - fix the problem with colliding with other agents and getting penalty ( sometimes it happens (we need to know why its only sometimes))
 - fix the problem with that if every other path is blocked then it doesn't move at all
-- Modify the score function for the intention
+- Modify the score function for the intention (DONE)
 - EXPLORE :
     - for choosing the candidates:
         1- number of generating cells (or the ratio)